chances/rct3-importer/RCT3 Importer/src/ovlmake/ReadMe 1st.txt

 -------------------
 After a very long time I now found out how to do proper transparency and, as far as possible, got rid of the X-ray effect.
 By "as far as possible" I mean that after lots of experiments I came to the conclusion that for some objects you cannot fully prevent X-ray (even some original game objects show X-ray if you look closely).
 Still I think that the X-ray left is a lot less severe than before, it seems to only affect the object itself and then (probably) only parts of the same mesh.
 It also seems to occur mostly looking at the object from the left, provided you didn't rotate it.
 Left is in relation from your original view when you start a sandbox (ie looking at the entrace from insed the park.
 As to when this X-ray occurs I can give no good explanation.
 In general I'd say the more complex the object is, the likelier it is to occur.
 It may also include some unknown voodoo.
 If your object shows it, I've provided a few cunstomization options that may help or not.
 To understand them, I first need to explain how proper transparency in RCT3 works.
 Meshes are stored in OVLs in two data chunks, one contains a list of all the vertices and the other the faces (triangles) as three indices into the vertex list.
-For transparent objects (geomobj tags in ovlcompiler xml files with placing texture or glass / importer scn files with meshes set to placing Texture Only or Unknown), the ovl file stores the face list three times, each one sorted along one axis.
+For transparent objects (geomobj tags in ovlcompiler xml files with transparency masked or regular / importer scn files with meshes set to placing Texture Only or Unknown), the ovl file stores the face list three times, each one sorted along one axis.
 Now the crux is how the faces need to be sorted.
 From original ovls it seems to me that only the lowest coordinate (in the sorted direction) of the triangle matters.
 Still I have implemented several sorting algorithms that take other things into account.
 To set the sorting algorithm, you have several options.
 The first is to set default algorithms via the ovlmake command line.
 You can set an over all default with the -t or --trianglesort command line options.
 If necessary, you can set defaults for the single axis with --trianglesortx, --trianglesorty and --trianglesortz.
 The second option is to set algorithms for each mesh.
 You can do that with sortx, sorty and sortz attributes in geomobj tags for ovlcompiler xml files or mesh tags in importer scenery xml files.
 Note that these attributes supercede whatever you give with commandline options.
 Note that the axis are the in-game axis, so y is up.